Understanding Administration versus Security Roles for Applications

 Client Portal Administration

-Client portal admins can change any settings around the site, attributes, services, articles and categories within the application.
-These configurations affect the general appearance and structure of the portal.
+Client portal admins can change site settings, styles, attributes, services, articles, and categories within the application.
+These configurations affect the portal's overall appearance and structure.

-However, there are non-admin security permissions that can be granted to allow for the decentralization of oversight and administration via security roles.
-This allows users to affect the following directly in the client portal app:
+However, non-admin security permissions can be granted via security roles to decentralize oversight and administration.
+This allows users to affect the following directly in the Client Portal app:

 • Service categories